Hungreeee/steamcrawl/README.md

 # steamcrawl

-A package that helps extract Steam store and community market data as pandas DataFrame for better readability and usability.
-The package makes queries to different Steam API, clean and extract the important variables from the JSON object result and return a pandas Dataframe.
+A package that helps extract Steam store and community market data as pandas DataFrame for better readability and usability for research purposes.
+The package makes queries to different Steam APIs, then cleans and extracts the important variables from the JSON object result and returns a pandas DataFrame.

 With the Steam request limit, you can make 200 requests every 5 minutes.
 If you exceed the limit, Steam can give you a cooldown of (possibly) a few 1,2 minutes to 6 hours (depending on the API).
 Please make an appropriate number of requests at a given time.
 It is recommended to close any Steam web and application to limit the requests you are sending.